hmammana/javascript-style-guide/README.md

 MercadoLibre JavaScript Style Guide.

 ## Intro
-The main goal of this guide is to set standards for writing and scaffolding our JavaScript files and modules, helping the readability and maintainability of our code.
+The main goal of this guide is to set standards for writing our JavaScript files and components, helping the readability and maintainability of our code.
 By doing this, we can significantly reduce the time required to understand any front-end implementation.

 By writing clean code, we are able to: